notBears/fcc-challenges/README.md

 * For Phase 1, all of your code should be committed/pushed to the appropriate directories in your fork of this repository.
 * For Phase 1, you do NOT need to host the projects on a live site, merely test them locally, then commit your code.
-* For Phase 1, you must write a blog post for each project you complete and link to it in the projects table (in your fork of) this README file.
+* For Phase 1, link your final commit to each project in the projects table (in your fork of) this README file.
 * For Phase 2, you must each create a repository to hold your individual Phase 2 project, then link to that project in the portfolio/README.md file of this project.
 * For Phase 2, you must both commit your code to github, and host a live version of your project.